chipkent/test-numerical-comparisons/README.md

 # test-numerical-comparisons
-Look at numerical comparisons in different languages so that it can be compared against IEEE754
+Look at numerical comparisons in different languages so that they can be compared against IEEE754.

+## Java

+## Python